longhorn/website/content/kb/how-to-migrate-longhorn-chart-installed-in-old-rancher-ui-to-the-chart-in-new-rancher-ui.md

       4. Install the chart with the correct helm values.
 Here are the helm values of your old charts: enablePSP=true,image.defaultImage=true,ingress.enabled=false,longhorn.default_setting=false,persistence.backingImage.enable=false,persistence.defaultClass=true,persistence.defaultClassReplicaCount=3,persistence.reclaimPolicy=Delete,persistence.recurringJobSelector.enable=false,persistence.recurringJobs.enable=false,privateRegistry.registryPasswd=,privateRegistry.registrySecret=,privateRegistry.registryUrl=,privateRegistry.registryUser=,service.ui.type=Rancher-Proxy
       5. Verify that the migrated charts are working ok
-      6. Run this script again with the flag --type=cleanup to remove the old chart from the legacy UI
+      6. Run this script again with the flag --type cleanup to remove the old chart from the legacy UI
     ```
 4. Go to Rancher UI -> Go to the downstream cluster -> App&Marketplace -> Charts -> Find and select Longhorn chart
    -> Select the chart version corresponding to the correct Longhorn version